Terms and Conditions

 19.11 Upon the termination of a licence under this Section 19, you must, if you have not previously done so, promptly and irrevocably delete from your computer systems and other electronic devices all copies of the relevant course materials in your possession or control, and permanently destroy any other copies of the relevant course materials in your possession or control.

-19.12 On purchase of e-learning course you agree that you consent to your name and email address being supplied to our designated third party learning management system (LMS) provider, www.talentlms.com and for those details, and your username, to be used as required to supply the full range of learning system services to you.
+19.14 On purchase of e-learning course you agree that you consent to your name and email address being supplied to our current designated third party learning management system (LMS) provider, www.talentlms.com and for those details, and your username, to be used as required to supply the full range of learning system services to you.

 19.16 On accessing the TalentLMS for the first time you warrant that, if you have not already done so, you will read the terms of service and privacy notice and you further warrant that if you disagree with the terms and conditions of the LMS you shall immediately notify us and allow us to terminate your contract for services.